Ficool

 Kailus finds the dorm.

 'A lot of loops and tricks around here.
-I need to find a decent route here.'
+I need to find a decent route otherwise I'll be stranded, and I don't like to be needed.'

-As he enters the dorm, he stumbles upon a Kitsuné lounging on a couch, face-down in her undergarments, her many tails swaying in the air.
-She lazily mutters toward Kailus.
-"Sup."
+As he enters the dorm, he stumbles upon a Kitsuné lounging on a couch.
+She lies face down in her undergarments, her many tails swaying in the air, lazily muttering toward Kailus, "Sup."

 Kailus blushes, averting his eyes from her.
 "Hello, I'm your… new roommate.
 You must be Akiro?"